-Starting from MicroEJ version 5.0.0, MicroEJ Architectures are distributed separately from MicroEJ SDK.
-MicroEJ Evaluation Architectures can be downloaded from the Architectures Repository.
+Starting from SDK version 5.0.0, Architectures are distributed separately from the Integrated Development Environment.
+Evaluation Architectures can be downloaded from the Architectures Repository.

-MicroEJ Studio (resp.
-SDK) is now packaged into an Eclipse P2 repository (https://repository.microej.com/p2/studio), allowing partial updates and installation on any compatible Eclipse version.
+The SDK is now packaged into an Eclipse P2 repository (https://repository.microej.com/p2/sdk), allowing partial updates and installation on any compatible Eclipse version.
 The historical version (5) of MicroEJ is reused for the P2 repository delivery.

-MicroEJ continues to regularly build all-in-one packages, called Distributions, including an Eclipse base version, various utility plugins, and dedicated OS installers.
-This distribution has a separate versioning, which follows modern convention: [YY].
-[MM].
+MicroEJ Corp. continues to regularly build all-in-one packages, called Distributions, including the SDK and dedicated OS installers.
+This distribution has a separate versioning, which follows modern convention: [YY].[MM]